-I’m obsessed w
+I’m obsessed with baby names.

 Ask my friends.
 I’m breathlessly giddy when someone asks my opinion on a combination of first and middle names with the surname or the siblings’ names.
 My heart races just thinking about it.